 It would be a dangerous undertaking for persons trained only to the law to constitute themselves final judges of the worth of pictorial illustrations, outside of the narrowest and most obvious limits.
 At the one extreme some works of genius would be sure to miss appreciation.
 Their very novelty would make them repulsive until the public had learned the new language in which their author spoke.
 It may be more than doubted, for instance, whether the etchings of Goya or the paintings of Manet would have been sure of protection when seen for the first time.
 At the other end, copyright would be denied to pictures which appealed to a public less educated than the judge.
-Yet if they command the interest of any public, they have a commercial value - it would be bold to say that they have not an aesthetic and educational value - and the taste of any public is not to be treated with contempt.
-It is an ultimate fact for the moment, whatever may be our hopes for a change.23 ideas.
-The best test of truth is the power of the thought to get itself accepted in the competition of the market.24
+Yet if they command the interest of any public, they have a commercial value-it would be bold to say that they have not an aesthetic and educational value and the taste of any public is not to be treated with contempt.
+It is an ultimate fact for the moment, whatever may be our hopes for a change.23 That these pictures had their worth and their success is sufficiently shown by the desire to reproduce them without regard to the plaintiffs' rights.
+We are of opinion that there was evidence that the plaintiffs have rights entitled to the protection of the law.